How to paint a beehive for beginner beekeepers.

 by Anita Deeley at BeverlyBees.com

 Painting a beehive is simple if you remember this basic principle.
 Paint the outside and leave the inside where the bees live unpainted.
 While it is not necessary to paint your hive and some people choose not to do it at all, painting a hive will help it stand up to the elements and last longer.
 Paint helps protect wooden hive parts from the rain, snow, sun and other weather elements.

 Before painting you hive, you will need to coat the hive in an exterior primer first before putting on the final coat of paint.
 I recommend an oil based exterior primer for better weather protection, but any type of exterior house primer will work.
 For the pictures here I used a gray oil based primer left over from another project.
 The color of the primer is not important.
 But primer is important to seal and protect the wood, it helps the final coat of paint adhere better, and helps the surface paint resist moisture and mildew.

 When choosing a topcoat color, white is the classic color to pick for a hive, but almost any color will work.
-It is best to avoid black or another very dark color because these colors may cause the hive to get too hot in the summer sun, depending on the location of your hive.
-Any leftover exterior house paint you have lying around will work to paint a beehive.
+It is best to avoid black or another very dark color because these colors may cause the hive to get too hot in the summer sun, depending on the location (although some beekeepers in colder climates paint their hives dark for this very reason!).
+Any leftover exterior house paint you have lying around will work.
 If you’re not picky about the color, you can save a few dollars by getting quarts or gallons of discounted “oops” paint on clearance at the hardware store.
 As long as the color is not too dark and the paint is exterior house paint you can use it to paint your hive.

 How To Paint A Beehive